 The austere and minimalistic style of “The Office Logo” indicates the working relationships that the TV series highlights.
-The emblem symbolizes the lightness of the plot, ordinary everyday life with its ups and downs.
+The emblem symbolizes the lightness of the plot and ordinary everyday life with its ups and downs.

 The Office: Brand overview

-The American television series The Office is divided into nine seasons aired on the National Broadcasting Company between 2005 and 2013.
-They contain 201 episodes; the total number of episodes is much more than in the original British show The Office, aired on BBC Two.
+The American television series The Office is divided into nine seasons aired by the National Broadcasting Company between 2005 and 2013.
+They contain 201 episodes, much more than in the original British show The Office, which aired on BBC Two.
 The main genres are satire, pseudo-documentary, and comedy.
-The series’s raised topic is colleagues’ lives in a closed team, their problems, complexes, conflicts, friendship, and working days.
+The series’s raised topic is colleagues’ lives in a closed team, their problems, complexes, conflicts, friendships, and working days.

 The comedy is filmed as reportage from the office of the fictional company Dunder Mifflin, which sells stationery and paper products.
 Despite the finished script, the series resembles a reality show because the actors are allowed to improvise.
-Moreover, they did not know where the camera was and at what angle they were being filmed at the moment.
-Thanks to a creative approach, many actions are unpredictable, and emotions are absolutely real.
+Moreover, they did not know where the camera was and at what angle they were being filmed.
+Thanks to a creative approach, many actions are unpredictable, and emotions are real.

 If the storyline developed only in the confined space of the office in the first episodes, then later, the heroes gradually went beyond the four walls.
-The audience got to know their families, household chores, and personal life.
-But the shooting style has not changed: each episode looks like an excerpt from a documentary film.
+The audience learned about their families, household chores, and personal life.
+However, the shooting style has not changed: each episode resembles an excerpt from a documentary film.

-The American version of The Office is a successful adaptation of the British 14-episode show.
+The American version of The Office successfully adapts the British 14-episode show.
 She has received over 20 awards for her creative storytelling, excellent directing, outstanding acting, and other critically acclaimed achievements.
-Over time, the popular comedy turned into a media franchise: a computer game was created based on it.
+Over time, the popular comedy became a media franchise: a computer game was created based on it.

 Meaning and History

-The Office copies the format of the British TV series of the same name and the logo – a short black inscription on a white background.
+The Office copies the format of the British TV series with the same name and logo – a short black inscription on a white background.
 Originally, the title used a standard black sans serif font.
 The developers preferred a completely different design for the American version: letters with “defects” and rounding at the ends as if the word had been typed on a typewriter.
-At the same time, the color remained black, although there is an alternative option – a red inscription located at an angle and divided into two lines.
+At the same time, the color remained black, although an alternative option is a red inscription located at an angle and divided into two lines.

 The comedy show’s logo is very laconic.
 The designers did not add graphic elements to it – they limited themselves to a simple black title on a white background.
 This has its symbolism: a wordmark looks like a piece of text in a document, which is why it is associated with work in the office.

 All letters are lowercase, which indicates some incompleteness.
-One gets the impression that the inscription has a beginning and an end somewhere, and it has been taken out of context.
-This effect is enhanced by the stylization: the characters look like prints because of their characteristic shape.
+One gets the impression that the inscription has a beginning and an end somewhere and has been taken out of context.
+The stylization enhances this effect: the characters look like prints because of their characteristic shape.
 The red version is more advertising and looks like a stamp.

 The Office: Interesting Facts